 - Make sure you are wearing protective goggles and gloves in case anything in this first process splashes.

-- In a large stainless steel or glass container mix the water and lye together.
+- In a large stainless steel or glass container mix the lye carefully into the water.
 It will fizz and get quite hot.

 - Meanwhile heat the oils together over a low heat in a large enamel or stainless steel cooking pot.
 You want it to heat up to 37°C.